Flight Insurance: How to Buy & Is It Worth It?

 Due to the high price tag associated with international air travel, flight insurance is often well worth the investment for travelers going abroad.
 Purchasing a policy for your next upcoming trip could save you thousands of dollars in the event an unexpected event disrupts your travel plans.

 Flying on time without interruption is also never a guarantee.
-In fact, in 2022, the U.S saw a large spike in flight delays and cancellations.
+In recent years, the U.S has seen a large spike in flight delays and cancellations.
 For travelers flying domestically to visit friends or family, a flight insurance policy is a great way to protect their flight costs in the event their trip is impacted unexpectedly.

 It’s also possible that you may not need coverage.
 If your trip is refundable through your supplier, travel insurance won’t be necessary.
 Also, you may have existing travel protection from your travel credit card benefits.